microsoft/MSIX-PackageSupportFramework/PsfLauncher/Readme.md

 PSF Launcher also supports running an additional "monitor" app, intended for PsfMonitor.
 You use PsfMonitor to view the output in conjuction with TraceFixup injection configured to output to events.

+Finally, PsfLauncher also support some limited PowerShell scripting.

 ## Configuration
 PSF Launcher uses a config.json file to configure the behavior.